Get CMP Credit Here

 In the best of times, continuing education is a smart career move.
-Right now, it's also an ideal way to spend downtime while waiting for travel and meetings restrictions to be lifted.
+Right now, it's also an ideal way to spend downtime, and many organizations are making it easier than ever to obtain an industry certification.
+The EIC, for example, has added new remote proctoring and year-round testing options for its Certified Meeting Professional and Certified Meeting Professional-Healthcare programs.

 For newcomers and seasoned planners alike, taking the initiative to enhance your skills can serve as stepping stones to career advancement, a new job or a higher salary.
-In fact, planners who hold one of the leading industry certifications earn, on average, $12,000 more than their uncertified counterparts, reveals M&C's 2020 Salary Survey, which begins on page 12 of this issue.
+In fact, planners who hold one of the leading industry certifications earn, on average, $12,000 more than their uncertified counterparts, reveals M&C's 2020 Salary Survey.

 "We know the business will come around.
 We've been through how many recessions?
 We've been through SARS, we've been through Zika, we've been through 9/11," says Edward Perotti, CMP, CMM, principal of EP Events and Experiences in San Francisco.
 "We will come back again.
 I have zero doubt about that."